-Passing your driving test is a great reason to celebrate, but before you hit the road you need ensure you are insured to legally drive.
+Passing your driving test is a great reason to celebrate, but before you hit the road you need to be insured to legally drive.
 As inexperienced drivers are often charged high premiums, it pays to do your research before you buy a policy.

-New drivers' car insurance is no different from any other policy, but refers to cover for those who have just started driving.
+New driver car insurance is no different to any other policy, but refers to cover for those who have just started driving.

 Although your first car insurance policy will likely be the most expensive you ever purchase, you can save hundreds just by shopping around and finding the right cover.